About the field school-

 What to bring-

-You will need to have a passport and 2-3 copies of the photo page (one to be turned in to Dr. Trachman).
+You will need to have a passport and 2-3 copies of the photo page (one to be turned in to Dr. Trachman), see also the list below.

 LIST OF REQUIRED AND RECOMMENDED ITEMS TO BRING